izenecloud/driver-ruby/README.md

 The returned result is an array of all response messages.
 The response sequence is the same of the occurrence sequence of their corresponding requests.
-If some responses are nil, please check `connection.server_errors`.
+If some responses are nil, please check `connection.server_error`.

 ## Scripts ##